aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 ```

 Your Jupiter notebook is now ready to use, as long as you have this SSH
-connection (and its port forwards) open.
+connection and its port forwards open.

 {:start="2"}
+2. Using a web browser on your computer, visit
-2. While your SSH connection is open, connect to your Jupyter notebook by pointing your web browser to [http://127.0.0.1:8888](http://127.0.0.1:8888).
-Your SSH connection allows you to use the SSH port forward that you set up in step 2.
-Without it, you would not be able to connect.
+[http://127.0.0.1:8888](http://127.0.0.1:8888) to connect to your Jupyter
+notebook through the SSH port forward that you set up in step 2.
+Without it, you
+will not be able to connect.
-3. Chose transformers_for_images.ipynb
+3. Choose transformers_for_images.ipynb
 4. Use Shift+Enter to run the cells manually in sequence.
 Edit if you like.
+You
-You are now training AI models on GPU enabled Infrastructure as a Service compute resources in a secure environment on the AIDA Data Hub Data Science Platform.
+are now training AI models on GPU enabled IaaS compute resources in a secure
+environment on the AIDA Data Hub Data Science Platform.
-5. Optional: Notebook step ~23 creates a TensorBoard, which can be used to monitor training progress graphically.
-It will initially be empty, but as subsequent training progresses, you can use the Refresh icon in TensorBoard to visualize current state graphically.
-The TensorBoard uses the second SSH port forward that you set up in step 2, or it would not be able to connect.
+5. Optional: Notebook step ~23 creates a TensorBoard interface, which can be
+used to monitor training progress graphically.
+It will initially be empty, but
+as subsequent training progresses, you can use the Refresh icon in TensorBoard
+interface to read and visualize current state graphically.
+The TensorBoard
+interface uses the second SSH port forward that you set up in step 2 and cannot
+connect without it.